-* Any views expressed in this article are those of the author and not of Thomson Reuters Foundation.Will Liberia's new president protect and promote the land rights of indigenous and vulnerable communities?
+* Any views expressed in this opinion piece are those of the author and not of Thomson Reuters Foundation.Will Liberia's new president protect and promote the land rights of indigenous and vulnerable communities?

 Earlier this year, the outgoing President of Liberia Ellen Johnson Sirleaf handed over power to George Weah in the country’s first peaceful and democratic transition of power since 1944.
 It was a moment that crystallized just how far Liberia had come in the last 13 years, since a 2005 peace agreement brought an end to over a decade of civil war, raising hopes internationally that the country remains on course towards lasting peace.